epi2me-labs/wf-cas9/docs/quickstart.md

   * A simple text file providing a summary of sequencing reads (*.stats).
 * sample_summary.csv - read and alignment summary for each sample.
 * target_summary.csv - read and alignment summary for reads overlapping each target.
-* A combined HTML report detailing the primary findings of the workflow across all samples.
+* A combined HTML report detailing the primary findings of the workflow across all samples including:
-By default, the report contains sequencing quality plots and two tables that summarise targeted sequencing results:
-  * On/off-target reads per sample.
-  * Summaries of each sample/target pair.

-Using `--full_report`, the report will also contain the following elements that may be useful for diagnosing issues with the experiment.
-These are turned off by default as they can lead to slow loading of the HTML report:
+  * Sequencing quality plots.
+  * Tables summarising targeted sequencing results.
   * Plots of stranded coverage at each target.
   * Histograms of on and off-target coverage for each sample.
   * Off-target hotspot region tables.